kate-egorova/OOV-recovery-in-hybrid-ASR-system/README.md

+The updated version of this toolkit lives on [our lab's github](https://github.com/BUTSpeechFIT/OOV-recovery-in-hybrid-ASR-system)

 # OOV Recovery in a Hybrid ASR System
 Out-of-vocabulary word recovery system makes use of a hybrid decoding network with both words and sub-word units.
 In the decoded lattices, candidates for OOV regions are identified as sub-graphs of sub-word units.
 To facilitate OOV word recovery, we search for recurring OOVs by clustering the detected candidate OOVs.